antleo1995/ember-recipe-app/README.md

 I built out my features based on a few user stories as I knew the bulk of my work would be spent in a feature conversion from the original site into ember reusing a prebuilt api.

+As a retrospective:

+Ember requires tons and tons of planning to execute smoothly.
+I really should have focused on the page elements and what components and routes were needed before I ever touched the code.
+Lesson learned.

 ## Specific Hurdles

+Adding a feature proved very very difficult.
+I really should have planned more thoroughly.
+Ultimately, creating the relationship between the picture and its associate recipe wasn't that hard, just a lot more nuance than I first realized.
+Once I had it all figured out, it was still doing weird things - this was due to unbeknownst nuance.
+I feel I have a much much deeper understanding of not just ember but of the relationships needed to do these sorts of actions in the future.

 ##
 Known issues:

 Having a user upload more than one picture won't fail but the system only reads the first picture in the db.
 Need to handle this.
+--handled by hiding input form.
+Will eventually have a feature to either update or remove the picture

+Some forms don't clear.
+Tried everything I could think of in the 11th hour to get this to clear.
+Seems a refresh is the only way, and may ultimately be a chrome thing and not my code.

+Couple typos in my greeting but nothing glaring.
+Will fix this if time allows.

 ## [License](LICENSE)